 Edina, Minn. is home.
-New York, N.Y. is where I live.
+I live in New York, N.Y.

 Prior to New York, I lived in Spain from 2009 through 2012.
 While there, I became a fluent Spanish speaker, traveled a lot and became a web programmer.

 Although nothing tops a long meal with good friends, I enjoy rock concerts and traveling.

 Kirby Puckett's performance in Game 6 of the 1991 World Series is my standard of excellence.

 Today was Nodebots Day all over the world.

 After getting our feet wet, we aimed at a crude implementation of the classic game Bop It.